pearu/f2py/doc/developers_guide.rst

 right hand sides matched by `Cpp_Pp_Tokens`.

-A single preprocessing directive token `#` without any directive is a null statement and matched by `fparser.two.C99Preprocessor.Cpp_Null_Stmt`.
+A single preprocessing directive token `#` without any directive is a null statement and is matched by `fparser.two.C99Preprocessor.Cpp_Null_Stmt`.

 Utils